rwaithera/kuma/CODE_OF_CONDUCT.md

 ## Project Specific Etiquette

-See the [Contributing Guide][cg] for code standards, and the [Bugzilla Developer Etiquette Guidelines](bdeg) for general tips for being a helpful participant in an open source project.
+See the [Contributing Guide][cg] for code standards, and the [Bugzilla Developer Etiquette Guidelines][bdeg] for general tips for being a helpful participant in an open source project.

 [cg]: https://github.com/mozilla/kuma/blob/master/CONTRIBUTING.md